Huawei Mate X: first look at a truly impressive foldable phone

 The Huawei Mate X seems almost too good to be true in some ways.
 It has a larger 8-inch screen closer to today's tablets, and folds with two outers screens closer to the size of current flagship smartphones.
 That we can get behind.

-Durability remains our biggest question, along with price and release date.
+Durability remains our biggest question, along with availability besides the newly announced EE carrier details.
 We'll have more on Huawei's first foldable in the coming days, as we're bound to hear a lot of additional details at MWC 2019.

 All image credit: TechRadar